WatForm/portus-evaluation/README.md

 # README.md

 Below we describe how to execute the evaluation we ran for our paper.
+These instructions should work for Mac OS and Linux.
+The fix-models.sh script used in the Makefile will probably *not* work under Windows, but most other scripts should be robust.

-1. Install python 3 (version 3.8.8 or higher) and the psutil and tqdm packages for python3 possibly using a virtual environment as in:
+1. Install python 3 (version 3.8.8 or higher) and then create a virtual environment as in:
     `python3 -m venv venv`       -- creates a directory called venv for a virtual python env `source venv/bin/activate`   -- activates virtual environment
     `python -m pip install -r requirements.txt` -- installs python dependencies in venv